Amanah72/my-codef-site/content/_index.md

 # WELCOME!:
 Welcome to my website, where you can find my creative work from drawings and art, to hopefully photography and more in the future!

-Hopefully by doing this it allows me to monitor how my drawings change and inspire any new pieces i create!
+Hopefully by doing this it allows me to monitor how my drawings change and inspire any new pieces I create!

 ![Drawing 4](Drawings.jpeg)

-Here's a small selection of my drawings which i will share properly in the ain the different themed sections you cna find above.
+Here's a small selection of my drawings which i will share properly in the different themed sections you can find above.